Dogs

 • Element 4 - encounter with a stranger walking a dog on leash

-At the next point in the circuit, a stranger walking a friendly, leashed dog will walk towards the dog and owner.
+At the next point in the circuit, a stranger walking a friendly, leashed dog will walk towards or circumvent the dog and owner.
 When the stranger and the owner meet, the dog must sit, stay or drop beside the owner.
-The stranger will stop, talk to the owner and offer him/her an object.
-The dog must show no signs of overt aggression towards the stranger or the other dog.
+The stranger dog will also approach and interact with the examinee dog.
+The examinee dog must show no signs of overt aggression towards the stranger or the stranger dog.

 Retests